devvoid/piston-tutorials/README.md

 Graphics card must support OpenGL 2.1 or higher to run Piston.

 Two different sound libraries are included and used in the examples in the sound folder: Ears, and piston\_music.
 Ears requires OpenAL and libsnd, while piston\_music requires SDL2 and SDL2\_mixer.
-If you don't have these libraries installed and don't plan on using the sound examples, you can just remove them from Cargo.toml's dependencies sections.
+If you don't have these libraries installed and don't plan on using the sound examples, you can just remove them from Cargo.toml's dependencies section.

 ## Intended order
 1. hello_window (base window creation, basic explanation of event loop)